byacdiaz/byacdiaz.github.io/skychair.md

 ---
 layout: default
-title: AIAA Design/Build/Fly | Brad Yac-Diaz
+title: The SkyChair | Brad Yac-Diaz
 ---

 # The SkyChair: A Foldable, Dual-Mode Wheelchair Design for Improved Accessibility on Commercial Flights